-This easy Quiche Lorraine recipe features leeks, bacon, and shredded gruyere cheese.
-A showstopper for any breakfast or brunch!
+This easy Quiche Lorraine features leeks, bacon, and shredded gruyere cheese.
+It is the best quiche recipe and a showstopper for any breakfast or brunch!

 Click HERE to save this recipe for Quiche Lorraine!